Home / Events / CCBT Meetup “Stelarc × contact Gonzo: Extended Bodies and Physical Collision”

 performance group

 contact Gonzo stages improvised performances in various urban spaces, and creates moving image and photography works.
 Since participating in the Yoshihara Jiro Award Memorial Art Project in 2007, it has attracted attention in the field of contemporary art and taken part in many international exhibitions and art festivals.
-It currently comprises four members: NAZE, Matsumi Yakuya, Mikajiri Keigo, and Tsukahara Yuya.
+It currently comprises four members: NAZE, Matsumi Takuya, Mikajiri Keigo, and Tsukahara Yuya.
 The group’s wide-ranging practice encompasses performances, installations, publishing magazines, selling works online, and holding the irregular Avalanche Festival performance event to test out random ideas.

 https://docs.google.com/spreadsheets/d/19WQPqTo167STul3jNWa3pJFXT33U1hQGYjONwQ5kk8M/edit?usp=sharing